 That’s why a move to gigabit services may make sense.
 With the nationwide expansion of fiber optic services, high-speed access is more affordable and efficient than ever before.

 Until recently, the cost to lease gigabits of bandwidth had been out of reach of all but the largest organizations.
 Advancements in technology are bringing affordable access to more businesses at the same time that applications are moving to the cloud, thus making the decision to migrate to higher speeds practical for a range of organizations.

 A consideration regardless of the speed of service deployed is quality of service and redundancy.
 Organizations can best utilize high-speed, affordable bandwidth and improve its quality by leveraging more than one provider link.
 Preferably those links come into a building from different directions and don’t run on the same backbone fiber.
 This way, if one link degrades or fails, the other link bears the additional load so business operations continue unimpeded.
 This is especially critical in the case of extended outages from a fiber optic cable being cut, as happens across the country for a variety of reasons.
 The vulnerability of fiber optic cables is well documented, and it is up to network administrators to prepare their networks against inevitable outages.

 An intelligent SD-WAN device monitors all links and selects the best path on a millisecond basis.
 In addition to providing automatic failover in the event of an outage, it maximizes the best available service all the time, load balances and prioritize traffic.
+It can also add extra security.
 Leveraging an investment in multi-gigabit service with an intelligent SD-WAN controller is an IT best practice.

 Looking to hedge your bets and improve overall quality of service?
 Ask Ecessa about making the move to Gigabit service.